pietroppeter/rc23winter1/peang/notes.md

 - found out we need new `type` keyword
 - release note for the change: https://gleam.run/news/v0.32-polishing-syntax-for-stability/
 - we can suggest to improve error message for that
+- we tested our server with `curl -X POST -d "hi" localhost:3000/echo`
+- w
 ---

 impossible stuff day project